- Low APR: 7.99% - 23.43%

 |Time to Receive Loan Money||6 - 11 business days (up to 15 if self-employed)|

-SoFi personal loan rates range from 5.99% to 18.64%.
-Each borrower’s individual rate will depend on their credit score, income, other existing debts and other factors.
-SoFi personal loan rates are fixed, so you will keep the same interest rate until your loan is paid off.
+- Overall APR range: SoFi personal loans have an APR range of 7.99% - 23.43%.
+SoFi loan rates are fixed, so you will keep the same interest rate until your loan is paid off.

 Category Rating: 4.5/5

-- Consumer Financial Protection Bureau: The CFPB has catalogued around 40 complaints about SoFi’s personal installment loans.
+- Consumer Financial Protection Bureau: The CFPB has catalogued more than 130 complaints about SoFi’s personal installment loans.
 Some complaints include being denied when the consumer thought they should not have and difficulties signing the loan agreement.
-SoFi has provided a “timely” response to every existing complaint.
+SoFi has a good track record of providing “timely” responses to existing complaints.

 SoFi scores well in this category because they have a good reputation with both consumer watchdogs and their own customers.
 In addition, they are very transparent, more so than many competing lenders.